 2. Students in Pharmaceutical School Should Know About the Safety of Drug Delivery Implants

 Some have expressed concern about implants’ reliability and their potential susceptibility to hacking.
-Students in pharmaceutical quality control should know that the design of drug-emitting implants is unlikely to pose major safety concerns, though.
+Students in medical device should know that the design of drug-emitting implants is unlikely to pose major safety concerns, though.
 There are protections against hacking built into wireless implants, such as their use of a special band for communication, and their need for a unique ID number to establish connections.

 3. Drug Delivery Implants Could Be Useful in Preventing and Fighting Painkiller Addiction